dalibo/emaj/README.md

 For additional support or bug report, please contact Philippe BEAUDOIN (phb <dot> emaj <at> free <dot> fr).

-Any feedback is welcome, even to just notice you use E-Maj ;-)
+Any feedback is welcome, even to just notice you use and appreciate E-Maj ;-)

 E-Maj is also available on github (https://github.com/beaud76/emaj)